 Marrickville Legal Centre answers some of the most Frequently Asked Questions regarding COVID-19 and your employment.
-Download the factsheet PDF and find links to more information at the bottom of the page.
+This factsheet is not legal advice.
+The legal information contained on this page is current as at 12 July 2021.
+For more information or to speak to an employment lawyer, more resources and links to assistance can be found at the bottom of the page.

 COVID-19 & Employment Law

 Where can I get information on health and safety in the workplace?

 The best organisation to refer to for workplace entitlements such as taking sick leave and annual leave is the Fair Work Ombudsman.